 A GitLab Development Space now has access to the

 my-gitlab-repo repo which was previously authorized by a member of the team.

 Sometimes, you might accidentally connect with the wrong GitLab account - or maybe there's been an issue with the connection.
 In this case, you might want to disconnect and reconnect your repos or your entire account.

-This can be done at the bottom of the integrations page using these options:
+This can be done from the integrations page in ClickUp 2.0 or the App Center in ClickUp 3.0 using these options:

 Need to troubleshoot with a GitLab representative?
 Request GitLab's customer support here.